The idea for this article (along with the title) is taken directly from the truly wonderful book Elements of Poker by Tommy Angelo.

 These are the most common causes of playing your C game:

 By far the most common cause of the C game is tilt, so that's a good place to start.

 Realistically though, tilt comes in tons of different forms and degrees and can be caused by almost anything.

 The simplest definition is any time your emotions are making you play anything less than your A game, you're on tilt.
 You don't need to be steaming or frothing at the mouth.
 If you're at all emotionally distracted, you're losing money.

-And because of the elusive nature of it, it can also be difficult to stop yourself from playing on some degree of tilt.
+Because of the elusive nature of it it can also be difficult to stop yourself from playing on some degree of tilt.

 The best advice is to listen to the little thoughts in your head.
 As soon as you hear yourself think, "Wow this is frustrating," or "Jesus, will I ever get a single card higher than a 9?"- even something like "That guy's really damn annoying " - you're on tilt.